-The LTC2411/LTC2411-1 serial output data stream is 32 bits long.
+The LTC2414/LTC2418 serial output data stream is 32 bits long.
 The first 3 bits represent status information indicating the sign and conversion state.
-The next 24 bits are the conversion result, MSB first.
-The remaining 5 bits are sub LSBs beyond the 24-bit level that may be included in averaging or discarded without loss of resolution.
+The next 23 bits are the conversion result, MSB first.
+The next 5 bits (Bit 5 to Bit 1) indicate which channel the conversion just performed was selected.
+The address bits programmed during this data output phase select the input channel for the next conversion cycle.
+These address bits are output during the subsequent data read, as shown in Figure 3b.
+The last bit is a parity bit representing the parity of the previous 31 bits.
+The parity bit is useful to check the output data integrity especially when the output data is transmitted over a distance.
 The third and fourth bits together are also used to indicate an underrange condition (the differential input voltage is below -FS) or an overrange condition (the differential input voltage is above +FS).

-Bit 31 (first output bit) is the end of conversion (\overline{EOC}) indicator.
-This bit is available at the SDO pin during the conversion and sleep states whenever the \overline{CS} pin is LOW.
+Bit 31 (first output bit) is the end of conversion ( $\overline{EOC}$ ) indicator.
+This bit is available at the SDO pin during the conversion and sleep states whenever the $\overline{CS}$ pin is LOW.
 This bit is HIGH during the conversion and goes LOW when the conversion is complete.